 A new study finds that warmer temperatures are associated with lower rates of SARS-CoV-2.
 However, the researchers say that the effect is modest and warn against the relaxation of containment measures.

 Some viruses display seasonal behavior.
-Influenza cases, for example, peak during the fall and winter, commonly known as the flu season.
-There are various reasons for this, including biological factors related to the virus, as well as social and environmental factors.
+Influenza cases, for example, peak during the fall and winter, commonly known as

 The seasonality of the flu virus has raised hopes that the same may be true for the novel coronavirus, SARS-CoV-2, and that cases of the virus may, therefore, decrease over the summer months.